dcunited001/dcunited001.github.io/_drafts/speed-of-thought-misc-and-outline.md

 - describe information economics and how the medium of transmission affects supply/demand
 - references to a grimoire for an analogy to old ideas becoming more visible

-  - (part two: social physics)
+#### Part Two: Social Physics

     1. (reuse segment from parapet-2 on thermopylae, etc as intro?)
+    2. discribe how information reverberates around the world
     3. overview of basic concepts of social physics, along with everyday examples
        - the most important conclusions from understanding social physics
        - how telecom/internet changes social physics
+    4. most critical inferences from social physics
-    4. definition of power as the potential to trigger flux
+    5. definition of power as the potential to trigger flux
       - mechanics of power
-    5. physical analogies
+    6. physical analogies
       - people as particles: temperature, density, state, etc.
       - speed of sound
       - phase changes
       - configurational entropy & conformational entropy

-  - (part three: geometry and mechanics of information) 1.
+#### part three: geometry and mechanics of information)

+- thesis: how the geometry and structure of information affects its diffusion.
+  - the specifics of datums, the spectrum of info,
+  - the capacity of information to persist, replicate, be quantified, be compared to, be equated with, etc.

     - the structure of information (semiotics, linguistics, etc)
     - "mechanical" aspects of information
-      - the language it's written might cause it to move in different ways
+      - the language it's written in might cause it to move in different ways
       - the specific ideas it concerns might similarly determine "motion"
      - the information warfare content i outlined after writing the fb post

-  - (part three)
+#### part four: future evolution of information (metaphys. precip.)

     1. metaphysical precipitation
     2. start with warning on how tech leads to a breakdown in how people and autonomous agents understand cause & effect
     - other, higher level philosophical insights

 - thesis for part four:
   - complexity of information dynamics in a converged world leads to a